Roboy/RoboyVR/00_sphinx_documentation/documentation/StateVisualization/0_Introduction.rst

 The UI has three main layers:

-- Front-end: Containing all UI objects
+- Front-end: Containing all UI objects and displaying data
 - Core: Containing logic, updating methods and operating on given data set
-- Back-end: Provider of data through a connection to ROS (or method dummies sending fake data)
+- Back-end: Provider of data through a connection to ROS

 Current Implementation
 ----------------------